swortaljuju/lingxijiao/lingxijiao/src/cloud_deployment/README.md

 11. Go to cloud_deployment folder and run `start.sh {num of process}` to launch nodejs.
 12. `reload.sh` reload latest nodejs source without stoping it.
 13. `cat /tmp/lingxijiao*` to check nodejs log

+# Release process:
+## Version number format:
+{major version number}.{minor version number}

+## Major release:
+1. Check out a new branch from head of master with major version number as branch name e.g. `git checkout 1.0`
+2. Push the new branch to remote.
+3. Create a new release and point the release version tag to the head of the major version branch.

+## Minor release:
+1. Check out the major version's branch.
+2. Cherry pick any commits from master to the version's branch.
+3. Push the commits to remote.
+4. Create a new release with a new minor version number and point the release version tag to the head of the major version branch.